Three pink tennis balls on a blue court

 ITF Rule 16: “The server shall. release the ball by hand in any direction and hit the ball with the racket before the ball hits the ground.”

-No. The server must look at and determine that the receiver is ready before serving.
+No. In tennis, the server must look at and determine that the receiver is ready before serving.

 Source: